daniloapr/daily_client/README.md

 ## Getting started

+### Running the example app

+To run the example app:

+1. Install Flutter
+2. Run `flutter pub get` to update the dependencies
+3. Run `make` to generate the Pigeon file
+4. `cd example` and then `flutter run` to

+If you are running the iOS app from a Mac with Apple Silicon:
+- Enter the example/ios folder: `cd example/ios`
+- Run `make` to run the pod install and update the native dependencies.

 ### Joining a call

 To get an URL for testing your app, create your account at [daily.co](daily.co), then create a room in the [dashboard](https://dashboard.daily.co/).
 Public room's don't require token, so you should avoid them in production.